seng438-winter-2022/seng438-a4-DG-20/Assignment4-ReportTemplate.md

     }
 ```

-Survived Mutant: Greater or equal to equal
+<strong>Survived Mutant:</strong> Greater or equal to equal

-Analysis: For the test case intersectsLowerEndTest, the numbers passed in did not even reach the mutant introduced in the else block of code.
+<strong>Analysis:</strong> For the test case intersectsLowerEndTest, the numbers passed in did not even reach the mutant introduced in the else block of code.
 As such, the first return statement returned a value which was expected and the test case passed, meaning the mutant survived.

 6.
 ```